bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 ## Under the hood

-Speaker 0: 00:29:57
+Ruben Somsen: 00:29:57

 Under the hood, first a few technical things, and then I'll show some pictures, so bear with me.
 Essentially, what we're creating is a sequence of transactions.
 They're enforced by a covenant and there's a relative lock time of one block.
 So you just have a bunch of transactions and one transaction per block can get into the blockchain.
-We use SIGASH anyone can pay plus SIGASH single.
+We use `sighash anyonecanpay` plus `sighash single`.
 What this does is that we have this kind of input and outputs that marks the covenant and then we have other inputs and outputs that come from users that they can add.
-And they add them to pay for fees, and they add them to add their blockchain, space chain hash, basically attach it to this transaction.
+And they add them to pay for fees, and they add them to add their blockchain spacechain hash, basically attach it to this transaction.
-It's RBF enabled, And that means that anyone can pay for inclusion.
+It's RBF enabled, and that means that anyone can pay for inclusion.
 So you have to basically outbid each other.
 And that's how we get the fee bidding.
-And yeah, so the SpaceChain block hash can be committed in the added output, but we can do this through basically the equivalent of the taproot commitment.
+And yeah, so the spacechain block hash can be committed in the added output, but we can do this through basically the equivalent of the taproot commitment.
 It doesn't have to be exactly the same, although it could be.
 And what that does is that basically even the hash doesn't appear on the Bitcoin blockchain.
 So that saves another 32 bytes.
 It's not absolutely necessary.
-You can also just use an up return, but it's more efficient.
+You can also just use an OP_RETURN, but it's more efficient.

 ## Covenant transaction (details later)

-Speaker 0: 00:31:18
+Ruben Somsen: 00:31:18

-So There will be even more details later, but here are some pictures.
+So there will be even more details later, but here are some pictures.
 Imagine a transaction here with a covenant input, a covenant output, and we'll get into the details of the covenant later.

 ## A user adds their input/output (RBF bidding)

-Speaker 0: 00:31:28
+Ruben Somsen: 00:31:28

-The user adds their inputs and outputs, And through RBF bidding, essentially, this determines who gets at their input and outputs.
+The user adds their inputs and outputs, and through RBF bidding, essentially, this determines who gets at their input and outputs.
 So let's say you put one Bitcoin as a user input and then 0.95 as a user output, that means you paid 0.05 Bitcoin as a fee.
 Then somebody else comes along and they pay 0.06, which is higher.
 Therefore, your transaction doesn't get in, but the other guy's transaction does get in.
 The highest one, let's say 0.06, gets mined into a block.
-Now, with the user output, they reveal their taproot commitments to the peer-to-peer network of the space chain, including the whole block itself, and that's basically how the space chain block comes into existence.
+Now, with the user output, they reveal their taproot commitments to the peer-to-peer network of the spacechain, including the whole block itself, and that's basically how the spacechain block comes into existence.
-In the space chain block, there is a user coinbase, which is where they aggregate their space chain fees so they get all the fees on the space chain and that that decides basically how much they're willing to pay on the Bitcoin side.
+In the spacechain block, there is a user coinbase, which is where they aggregate their spacechain fees so they get all the fees on the spacechain and that that decides basically how much they're willing to pay on the Bitcoin side.
-So in this case, 0.06 Bitcoin means that on a space chain, they should have received roughly the equivalent of that.
+So in this case, 0.06 Bitcoin means that on a spacechain, they should have received roughly the equivalent of that.
 So once the next block is created, it's exactly the same thing.
 Same covenant.
 The covenant is also connected.